diodesign/diosix/README.md

 docker run --rm diosix:testenv cargo run
 ```

-Press `Control-C` to exit.
+Press `Control-c` to exit.
 The output should appear similar to the following, indicating Diosix running on quad-core 64-bit RISC-V machine with 512MiB of RAM:

 ```
 Compiling diosix v2.0.0 (/build/diosix)